Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/readme.md

 Integration with Event Grid and Logic Apps to process messages published by Azure Blockchain Workbench
 --------------------------------------------------------------------------------------------------------
-[After a contract update, executing business logic based on the value of
-        the contract
-        state.](ExecuteLogicBasedOnContractStateAfterAContractUpdate.md)

-For example, execute this logic for every update that occurs during the “Open” state.

 [After a contract update, executing business logic based on the contract
     state after the execution of a specific contract action.]( ExecuteLogicBasedOnContractStateAfterASpecificContractAction.md)